openfoodfacts/openfoodfacts-apirestpython/README.md

 ## What is this repository for?

-This piece of software’s main goals are :
+This piece of software’s main goals are:
 * To make it easy to retrieve data using HTTP requests
 * To provide filters in the API
 * To provide custom filters